-In meteorology, atmospheric pressure It is something very important to take into account when predicting and studying the behavior of the climate.
-Clouds, cyclones, storms, winds, etc. They are largely conditioned by changes in atmospheric pressure.
+In meteorology, atmospheric pressure It is something very important to take into account when predicting and studying climate behavior.
+Clouds, cyclones, storms, winds, etc. are largely conditioned by changes in atmospheric pressure, which are also related to phenomena such as The hurricanesAdditionally, understanding how atmospheric pressure works helps us better understand our environment and climate.

 However, atmospheric pressure is not something tangible, something that can be seen with the naked eye, therefore there are many people who understand the concept, but do not really know what it is.